The TBA Hives are Up and Running!

 Deep in the woods of Temple B’nai Abraham’s sprawling property, a small humming sound can be heard.
 A pair of three and a half-foot tall beehives sit there, filled with honey-coated frames and happy bees, the result of an idea by Rabbi Emeritus Clifford Kulwin and the efforts of TBA member Casey Dutch, who made the hives the focus of his Eagle Scout project.

-Seven acres of undeveloped, largely inaccessible land lie behind the Temple.
+Five acres of undeveloped, largely inaccessible land lie behind the Temple.
 Rabbi Kulwin had long wondered if it could be used to benefit the local ecosystem.
 Last fall, he invited two environmental consultants to walk the property with him and several Temple members and explore the question.

 Several suggestions came out of that encounter, including deer fencing, the removal of invasive, nonnative plants, and helping native plants re-establish themselves.
 These will likely be part of a future effort.
 But the clearly best first step?
 Bring in the honeybees!